 Self-playing instruments take centre stage as electronic dream-pop trio Haiku Salut explore creativity in the age of robotics and artificial intelligence.
 In collaboration with the Robot Orchestra.
 Includes free entry to Robots: Then And Now (normally £15).

-Speakers will include the Robot Orchestra’s creator, Professor Danielle George MBE, and algorithmic musician Joanne Armitage.
-Hosted by Katie Steckles.
+Before the performance Haiku Salut’s Sophie Barkerwood will be joined in-conversation by the creator of the Robot Orchestra (and recent winner of the Royal Society’s prestigious Michael Faraday Prize) Professor Danielle George MBE, and algorithmic musician Joanne Armitage.
+Hosted by mathematician Katie Steckles.

 #3: Adventures in Flatland